bryanwong17/Test/WACV-2022-FNC.md

 ![multicrop_momentum_encoder.jpg](picture/multicrop_momentum_encoder.jpg)

-*Figure 19: Top-1 accuracy improvement of false negative cancellation for different baselines.*
+Figure 19: Top-1 accuracy improvement of false negative cancellation for different baselines

 **Multicrop:** support set can also be used as additional positive views for multi-crop to double the performance